-This doesn’t come as a surprise as Indonesia has also become the 10th largest manufacturing nation in the world.
+Manufacturing in Indonesia is booming, making Indonesia the 10th largest manufacturing nation in the world.

-Domestically, businesses in Jakarta, Depok, Tangerang, Bekasi (Jabodetabek), and Bogor have set their feet in Semarang, Central Java to develop manufacturing businesses.
+Domestically, businesses in Jakarta, Depok, Tangerang, Bekasi (Jabodetabek), and Bogor have set their feet in Semarang, Central Java to develop manufacturing in Indonesia.

 Since 2014, many of the factories have obtained their operation permits and submitted those permits to the regional government in Semarang.
 The most significant factors that encourage many businesses to move to Semarang are the lower wages compared to Jakarta, and the attractive foreign direct investments (FDI) injected in this area that open up a myriad of opportunities.